-- married or living at home with parents; or, - the student's parents request permission for the student to live with a close relative/family member who has an established home in or near Rocklin, or, - living off campus for health reasons is required by a physician (documentation is needed); or, - the student has more than 90 units; or, - the student is 22 years old or older; or, - the student is participating in an off-campus program, internship, or student teaching.
+- Married or living at home with parents; or, - The student's parents request permission for the student to live with a close relative/family member who has an established home in or near Rocklin, or, - Living off campus for health reasons is required by a physician (documentation is needed); or, - The student has more than 90 units; or, - The student is 22 years old or older; or, - The student is participating in an off-campus program, internship, or student teaching.

-Financial aid policies state that "institutional aid may be coordinated to create a package of up to 50% of tuition for commuter students and up to 100% of tuition for students living on campus."
+Financial aid policies state that "institutional aid may be coordinated to create a package of up to 75% of tuition for commuter students and up to 100% of tuition for students living on campus."

 In partnership with Bon Appetit, the Crossroads Cafe offers food services for students that are healthy, locally sourced, and reasonably priced.
-Jessup requires all students living on campus participate in a campus meal plan, and agrees to elect a plan from the list of available options corresponding to his/her room assignment.
+Jessup requires all TRAD (Traditional Undergraduate) students to participate in a campus meal plan, and agrees to elect a plan from the list of available options as listed on the Residence Life and Housing website.

 The Disability Support Services (DSS) office provides support for all Jessup students.
 For students with disabilities, the DSS Office will serve as the connection between the classroom and housing accommodations, student support, and accommodations advocacy.
-All WJU students may benefit from the various services offered for academic growth and development
+All Jessup students may benefit from the various services offered for academic growth and development programs and services and do not include accommodations that would fundamentally alter the nature of a course/program, impose an undue financial burden to the university, pose a threat to others or remove essential program requirements.

-In accordance with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act, the DSS Office provides eligible students with a variety of individualized, reasonable accommodations.
 These accommodations are intended to assist college students with disabilities in having equal access to regular college programs and activities.
 Accommodations are determined individually for each student through an interactive process and are based on functional limitations resulting from a documented disability.
 Verifiable documentation must be provided by a medical doctor or appropriately licensed professional.

+In accordance with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act, the DSS Office provides eligible students with a variety of individualized, reasonable accommodations.
+Reasonable accommodations are defined by accommodations that provide the student with equal access to university